Prachi9506/Focus-beta-Focus/README.md

 ### Install from Source (Developer Mode)

 1. *Download the Extension*
-   - Extract the files to a folder on your computer
+   - Extract the files to a folder on your computer by cloning the repo

 2. *Enable Developer Mode*
    - Open Chrome and go to chrome://extensions/